Vampire175/Hand-Gesture-Light-Control-by-Vampire/README.md

 ## 2. Overview of the App Concept

-**Hand Gesture Light Control** is an assistive technology project designed to enable users—particularly individuals with physical disabilities—to control electronic appliances using simple hand gestures.
+**Roomates AI** is an assistive technology project designed to enable users—particularly individuals with physical disabilities—to control electronic appliances using simple hand gestures.

 ### 🔹 Problem Addressed